~/.claude/skills/ or any Agent-Skills-compatible runtime for AI-assisted DOM work.

 Detailed Description

 Document Object Model (DOM) is a set of APIs for controlling HTML and styling information that makes heavy use of the Document object.
-The document currently loaded in each one of your browser tabs is represented by a document object model.
-This is a “tree structure” representation created by the browser that enables the HTML structure to be easily accessed by programming languages.
+Each browser tab holds its own DOM — a tree structure built from the page’s HTML that programming languages can read, traverse, and mutate.

 The browser parses HTML into a tree of objects called nodes.
 Every HTML tag becomes an element node, text becomes a text node, and the document itself is the root node.
 This tree structure mirrors the nesting of HTML tags, creating parent-child relationships that JavaScript can traverse and manipulate.